Goodbye You Big Yellow Spirit in the Sky

 – Norman Greenbaum, Spirit in the Sky (1969)

 My first Spirit Airlines flight was in 2015.
 It may have been late summer or early fall.
 All I remember is that I didn’t need a jacket.
 A friend was getting married in Cleveland, and I was a poor grad student trying to figure out how to make my budget work with tickets and sharing an Airbnb with a half-dozen of my friends.
-The ticket was less than $49 each way, and I remember this because I remember paying less than $100 or air fare.
+The ticket was less than $49 each way, and I remember this because I remember paying less than $100 on air fare.
 I might have worn a suit on the plane because I had decided that was the most efficient to travel, I might not have.
-I know for a fact that I did wear a suit on a Spirit flight to DC while still in grad school, just so that I could travel with a personal item (my backpack) and not need to pay for a carry-on.
-Thousands of miles flown internationally and the occassional trips on Spirit (and later in basic economy on other airlines) had taught me how to pack efficiently.
-Spirit has a way of teaching all of their repeat customers that.
-When the bag fees start dwarfin the airline fare (excluding tax), it tends to have a clarifying effect on what is ‘nice to have’ vs. what you need.
-A second pair of shoes became a luxury good, but I couldn’t wear sneakers to a wedding.
-So, it turned into brown oxfords, wearing the suit on the plane on the way there, the wedding day, and the trip back and nice button-down shirts and slacks while there.
+I know for a fact that I did wear a suit on a Spirit flight to DC for a conference while still in grad school, just so that I could travel with a personal item (my backpack) and not need to pay for a carry-on.
+Thousands of miles flown internationally and the occasional trips on Spirit (and later in basic economy on other airlines) had taught me how to pack efficiently.
+Spirit had a way of teaching all of their repeat customers that.
+When the bag fees start dwarfing the airfare (excluding taxes), it tends to have a clarifying effect on what is nice to have vs. what you need.
+A second pair of shoes became a luxury, but I couldn’t exactly wear sneakers to a wedding after all.
+So in the end, I am almost certain I wore my brown oxfords, wore the suit on the plane on the way there, the wedding day, and the trip back, and to keep things consistent, only packed a couple of nice button-down shirts and slacks to wear while there.

 I flew them a few more times after that.
 DC once.
 Florida a few times.
-The $49 fares, the $55 fares,the $63 fares were great at that point in my life when I didn’t have airlines credit cards that gave me free checked bags for each passenger.
+The $49 fares, the $55 fares, the $63 fares – all were great at that point in my life when I didn’t have airline credit cards that gave me free checked bags for each passenger.
 The bag fees were not subtle either.
-I have a wonderful memory of my wife’s first trip on Spirit as we laughed at the ridiculous announcements on a timeline from the Spirit agent at the gate (we were flying to her first trip to Disney and decided cheap hotels and flights were the only way we could make the math work).
-It started of as $35 for a bag if you have prepaid, and do so online, but $45 if you do it now, and then it started going up the closer we got to boarding.
+I have a wonderful memory of my wife’s first trip on Spirit as we laughed at the ridiculous announcements on a timeline from the Spirit agent at the gate (this was to be her first visit to Disney and we had decided cheap hotels and flights were the only way we could make the math work).
+It started off as $35 for a bag if you have prepaid, and do so online, but $45 if you do it now, and then it started going up the closer we got to boarding.
 Almost like an auction.
 The nickel-and-diming was genuinely, impressively audacious.
 I remember people offering tips on how it was cheaper to go to the airport itself and to buy tickets there because it was cheaper than buying it online and I did it, and it was true.

 Still, Spirit played a significant part in the both of us being able to go to Disney and Universal while still being in grad school.
-They offered the kind of prices that makes a trip feel possible rather than aspirational.
-There were occassional delays here and there for me, nothing catastrophic, not the horror stories you sometimes hear from other people.
-Just the kind that make you remember what you paid. .
-But the base fare was really cheap, and it got me where I needed to go.
+They offered the kind of prices that made a trip feel possible rather than aspirational.
+Sure, there were the occasional delays, but nothing catastrophic, not the horror stories you sometimes hear from other people.
+Just the kind that make you remember that you bought tickets at half of what JetBlue or Delta were selling.
+Cheap, and it got me where I needed to go.

 I have seen some folks push the narrative that it’s no big deal.
 That if you look at Spirit’s national numbers, they were only 3.4% of domestic market share.
-It sounds small, doesn’t it?
+Which sounds small, doesn’t it?
 And yes, it is small.
-But that framing misses how airline pricing and how airline markets actually works.
+But that framing misses how airline markets and pricing actually work.
 There is not one national/domestic airline market.
-There is not even regional markets in that sense like the Northeast to Florida.
-Airlines don’t set ticket prices nationally or regionally.
-They set them route by route.
-And on the routes Spirit flew – Fort Lauderdale, Orlando, the Caribbean islands, and from the primary and secondary airports that budget travelers actually used – Spirit wasn’t a marginal player.
+There are not even regional markets in that sense like the Northeast to Florida.
+Airlines don’t set ticket prices nationally or regionally with big brush strokes.
+Sure there are fundamental factors like the operational cost of planes and fuel, but those are only one side of the equation.
+Demand and market power on a given route is the other side of that equation.
+And airlines use all this information to set prices route by route.
+And on the routes Spirit flew – Fort Lauderdale, Orlando, the Caribbean islands, and from the small secondary airports that budget travelers favored – Spirit wasn’t a marginal player.
 Sure it was shrinking, but it still held about a quarter of the market at Fort Lauderdale.
 A major airport.
 And there are dozens of smaller regional airports where their presence was essential.
 That’s not a small number.
 Spirit was a carrier that forced competition and drove prices down.
-I would never recommend someone take a connecting flight on spirit with multiple legs.
+I would never recommend someone take a connecting flight on Spirit with multiple legs.
 But if it was a direct trip between Boston to Florida and Spirit’s tickets were $70 and Delta and JetBlue were selling the same tickets for $200 each, I would never judge you for picking the former option.

-So Spirit ceasing operations will have quite the impact in some markets.
+So Spirit ceasing operations will have quite the impact.

 To explain this further in the form of an example – you don’t have to fly Spirit to benefit from Spirit being there.
 The $55 Spirit fare is what keeps the $109 Delta basic economy fare from becoming $149.
 That’s how competition works on a given route.
 Remove that competitive pressure, and there is no reason for Delta to sell those seats at $109 any longer.
 The floor rises.

-Some people are making the arguement that Frontier is still flying and Frontier is still there.
+Some people are making the argument that Frontier is still flying and Frontier is still there.
 But Frontier doesn’t have the same route density or spread to replace Spirit in the markets that mattered, and it never had the same ambitions.
 Allegiant and Breeze are small competitors, serving thinner niche markets and have fundamentally different strategies.
 None of them will occupy the role Spirit did.
 And people might not notice or connect the events, because it will not happen overnight.
-The fare that used to be $99 will becomes $140 twelve months from now, and most consumers won’t realize that Spirit’s absence caused that.
-And in the end, consumers will be worse off – either because they are paying higher ticket prices, or because some will be priced out of a vacat
+The fare that used to be $99 will have become $140 twelve months from now, and most consumers won’t realize that it is because Spirit now longer flies.
+And in the end, consumers will be worse off – either because they are paying higher ticket prices, or because a few will be priced out of a vacation completely.

-The JetBlue merger outcome deserves honest acknowledgment here too.
+The attempted JetBlue merger deserves a mention.
 The DOJ blocked it in 2024, arguing it would harm budget consumers by absorbing Spirit into a larger carrier.
 The judge agreed.
 The theory was that less competition is bad for travelers – it was a sound decision at that time.
 Eliminating Spirit as an independent competitor would harm price-sensitive travelers and research showed that Spirit’s presence put downward pressure on other airlines’ prices reducing them by 7 to 11 percent on average.
 But what actually happened yesterday was that Spirit collapsed and the entire competitive pressure it exerted disappeared.with it entirely.
-Whether a merged JetBlue-Spirit would have been better or worse than in the long-run is genuinely hard to say with.
-Counterfactuals are hard, and it is true merged airlines do not preserve the same level of ocmpetition as independent carriers.
+Whether a merged JetBlue-Spirit would have been better or worse than in the long-run is genuinely hard to say.
+Counterfactuals are hard, and it is true merged airlines do not preserve the same level of competition as independent carriers.
 But there are few economists who would argue against the fact that this worse for consumers in the short-run.

 This is not an argument for easier merger approval.
 In fact, I strongly believe we do too little to stop more mergers from happening.
 But it is an argument for economists and courts to consider the financial fragility of smaller firms when considering such cases.